Colden-Rother/nfc_antenna_generator_rectangular/README.md

 Generate an NFC antenna module for kicad.

 ## Howto
-Call `python3 antGen.py -h` from your terminal to see how to use the script or overwrite the constants in antGen.py and then call the script without any arguments `python3 antGen.py`.
+Call `py antGen.py -h` from your terminal to see how to use the script or overwrite the constants in antGen.py and then call the script without any arguments `py antGen.py`.
 The generated module will be written to `./nfc_ant.pretty/`.

 ### Terms / dimensions
 The used terms / dimensions are shown here (note: minimalConductorSpace is only needed when style 2 is chosen):